 Limit Petting

 When a parrot experiences hormonal surges, limit petting.
-Wherever possible, avoid touching it altogether until its hormones subside.
+Avoid touching it entirely until its hormones subside after a few weeks.

-However, if you want to give a parrot attention, try petting it on the neck, head, and around the feet and beak, as these areas are unlikely to stimulate them sexually.
+If you want to give a parrot attention, pet it on the neck, head, and around the feet and beak.

-Limit foods high in calories and fat, as they can stimulate a parrot’s hormone production.
+Limit foods high in calories and fat because they stimulate hormone production.

-Excessive light signals that spring’s arrived, telling them it’s time to reproduce.
-So, you must decrease the amount of light a parrot gets to 8-10 hours.
+Excessive light signals that spring has arrived, alerting them that it’s time to reproduce.
+Decrease the amount of light a parrot gets to 8-10 hours daily.

-Cover the parrot’s cage at night with a sheet to make it darker.
-Also, avoid artificial lighting sources.
+Cover the parrot’s cage at night with a sheet and avoid artificial lighting sources.

 No Shedding Materials